| |

 of remembrance for Canada's war dead?
 The poppy, an international symbol for

+those who died in war, also had international origins.
 A writer first made the connection between the poppy and

 battlefield deaths during the Napoleonic wars of the early 19th century,